 Of course every type of rider in every condition needs some amount of grip on the edges so they don’t wash out in even the softest snow – but different styles and different conditions require different amounts of grip.

 Freestyle riders aren’t generally in need of a lot of edge-hold.
-In fact freestylers will often detune their edges so that they don’t get them caught on obstacles.
+In fact, a lot of freestylers will often detune their edges so that they don’t get them stuck in features like boxes and rails.
+So for those freestylers/park riders who like to hit jibs, having too much edge-grip can be a bad thing.

 All Mountain Riders